 The following are important preparatory steps that require care.
 First, ensure that the muscle layer that remains after dissection is even and as thin as possible.
-If this layer is not thin, antibody penetration will not be uniform.
+If this layer is not even, antibody penetration will ultimately not be uniform.
 Second, it is crucial that the pieces of epithelium lay flat in the bottom of the tissue mold before freezing, and that blunt-ended forceps be used to lightly press on the tissue until it is frozen.
 When the minimal amount of muscle (in an even layer) remains on the underside of the epithelium, as few as three cryostat sections will reach the underside of the epithelium.
 Positioning of the tissue in a cryostat, so that sections are taken across the whole tissue face, sometimes results in portions of the tissue being removed unevenly.
 For these reasons, it is strongly recommended to avoid additional thawing, further dissection, and refreezing the tissue.
 Instead, care should be taken to evaluate tissue dissection before freezing the tissue.

 Overall, the method for whole-mount tissue preparation presented here can be used for collecting whole taste buds as well as the surrounding papilla from three taste-bud regions: fungiform, circumvallate, and the palate.
 Although a variety of disease conditions56,57 and chemotherapies56 are known to disrupt taste function, the mechanisms underlying these changes remain unknown.
-Using the whole-mount staining approach for taste buds presented here represents a robust experimental design where both taste-transducing cells and their nerve fibers could be labeled to determine whether a deficit is due to loss of a specific cell type, compromised terminal arbor morphologies, disrupted relationships between taste-transducing cells, or to disrupted relationships between transducing cells and their nerve fibers.
+Using the whole-mount staining approach for taste buds presented here represents a robust experimental design where both taste-transducing cells and their nerve fibers could be labeled to determine whether a deficit is due to loss of a specific cell type, compromised terminal arbor morphologies, disrupted relationships between taste-transducing cells, or disrupted relationships between transducing cells and their nerve fibers.
 Additionally, it would be possible not only to quantify the absolute number of labeled new cells in taste buds, but also to quantify the number of new taste-transducing cells (EdU-labeled) of a defined type (i.e., PLCβ2+ or Car4+).
 Whether these new cells develop normal shapes and incorporate normally into the taste bud (i.e., move into the taste bud following treatment) could also be examined.
 Many of these measures, along with taste bud number, can all be made from the same tissue, limiting the number of different animals needed for an experiment.
 These possibilities could facilitate the streamlining of experimental methods to provide clinical interventions for taste deficits, as well as provide insight into the normal mechanisms underlying taste function.

 ACKNOWLEDGMENTS: